All medical procedures carry risks. For detailed risks, see our FAQs.

 Your first consultation focuses on understanding your goals and assessing your suitability for surgery.
 Your doctor will examine your nasal structure, discuss realistic outcomes, and explain the procedure, recovery, and possible risks in detail.

 You will receive clear pre-operative guidelines, including advice on medications, lifestyle adjustments, and what to expect on the day of surgery.
-This ensures you’re well-informed and ready for a safe procedure.
+This supports informed decision-making and preparation for surgery, with risks discussed in detail.

 Rhinoplasty is performed under appropriate anaesthesia.
 The approach and techniques used depend on your nasal anatomy and treatment goals.
 During surgery, adjustments may be made to bone, cartilage, or soft tissue to improve structure or function.
-Throughout, your safety and comfort remain priorities.
+The procedure is performed using established surgical techniques, with safety considerations discussed during consultation.

 Recovery experiences differ from person to person.
 Some swelling, bruising, and congestion are common in the initial weeks.
 You’ll receive detailed aftercare instructions and attend scheduled follow-up appointments to monitor healing and discuss your progress.